 - Do you want to tell me about (the deceased's name)?

 You may want to think about changing what you say depending on who you are speaking to, how well you know them, and who they are mourning.
-Here are a few phrases you can say in specific situations:
+Here are a few comforting words to say when someone dies in specific situations:

-- For casual acquaintances: I am sorry to hear about your loss.
+- Words of comfort for loss to casual acquaintances: I am sorry to hear about your loss.

-- For a boss or higher up: I am sorry to hear about what you are going through.
+- Words for a grieving boss or higher up: I am sorry to hear about what you are going through.

-- For a close friend or family member: I can't imagine what you are going through.
+- Message to a grieving close friend or family member: I can't imagine what you are going through.
 If you need anything, I am always here for you.

-- For a close friend grieving a pet: I know how much (pet's name) meant to you.
+- Words for the close friend grieving a pet: I know how much (pet's name) meant to you.
 I'm going to miss him/her too.
 What can I do to help?

-- For an acquaintance grieving a pet: I'm sorry to hear about the loss of (pet's name) I know how hard it is to lose a pet.
+- What to say to an acquaintance grieving a pet: I'm sorry to hear about the loss of (pet's name) I know how hard it is to lose a pet.

 - lost a parent: I wish there was something I could say to make this better.
 I'm going to miss (parent's name) as well.
 Can I call to check on you later today?

-- For a child who has lost a parent: I am always here for you.
+- Bereavement words for a child who has lost a parent: I am always here for you.
 What can I do for you today?

-- For a co-worker who has lost a spouse: I'm sorry to hear about the passing of your spouse.
+- Comforting words for a co-worker who has lost a spouse: I'm sorry to hear about the passing of your spouse.
 If you'd like to talk about anything, please let me know.

-- For a co-worker who has lost a child: I'm so sorry to hear about your loss.
+- What to say to a co-worker who has lost a child: I'm so sorry to hear about your loss.
 Let me know if you need anything.

-- For a friend who has had a miscarriage: You're an incredible person and I can't imagine how difficult this must be.
+- Comforting words to a friend who has had a miscarriage: You're an incredible person and I can't imagine how difficult this must be.
 How are you feeling today?

-- For a friend who has lost a sibling: I am so sorry that you are going through this.
+- Comfort words for a friend who has lost a sibling: I am so sorry that you are going through this.
 I'm going to miss (sibling's name) so much.
 Can I bring over some dinner for you later?

-- For a grandparent whose spouse has passed away: You two had an incredible relationship.
+- Words of grief for a grandparent whose spouse has passed away: You two had an incredible relationship.
 I am so sorry that you are going through this.

-- For a friend who has lost a grandparent: I know how much (grandparent's name) meant to you.
+- Comforting phrases for a friend who has lost a grandparent: I know how much (grandparent's name) meant to you.
 I am here for you and would like to help you through this in any way you need.

-- For a co-worker whose grandparent has passed away: I am sorry that you are going through this.
+- What to say to a co-worker whose grandparent has passed away: I am sorry that you are going through this.